Dano-Norwegian: As a written language

 In the late middle ages and early modern age, the Scandinavian languages went through great changes, as they were influenced in particular by Low German.
 Written Danish language mostly found its modern form in the 17th century, based on the vernacular of the educated classes of Copenhagen.
 At the time, Copenhagen was the capital of Denmark–Norway, and Danish was used as an official written language in Norway at the time of the dissolution of the Dano-Norwegian union in 1814.
 In Norway it was generally referred to as Norwegian, particularly after the dissolution of the Dano-Norwegian union.

 During the 19th century, spoken Dano-Norwegian language gradually came to incorporate more of Norwegian vocabulary and grammar.
 At the start of the 20th century, written Dano-Norwegian was mostly identical with written Danish, with only minor differences, such as some additional Norwegian vocabulary in Dano-Norwegian.
 In 1907 and 1917, spelling and grammar reforms brought the written language closer to the spoken koiné (Dano-Norwegian).
 Based on the Danish model, the Dano-Norwegian language in Norway was referred to as Rigsmål, later spelled Riksmål, from the late 19th century, and this name was officially adopted in the early 20th century.
 In 1929, the name Riksmål was officially changed to Bokmål after a proposition to use the name dansk-norsk lost with a single vote in the Lagting (a chamber in the Norwegian parliament).

 In the mid-19th century, a new written language, Landsmål, based on selected rural Norwegian dialects, was launched as an alternative to Dano-Norwegian, but it did not replace the existing written language.
 Landsmål, renamed Nynorsk, is currently used by around 12% of the population, mostly in western Norway; it had reached its height in the 1940s.
 The Norwegian language conflict is an ongoing controversy within Norwegian culture and politics related to these two official versions of the Norwegian language.

+The official policy during most of the 20th century was to create a combined version of the two variants (Nynorsk and Bokmål), called Samnorsk.
+Gradual changes in the spelling and grammatical rules in both forms were introduced several times in order to make these variants more similar.
+Eventually, the idea of Samnorsk was abandoned.
+However, the spelling and grammar reforms had a lasting effect on the languages.